-These non-GAAP measures are not measures of financial performance under GAAP and should not be considered as measures of liquidity, alternatives to net income or indicators of any other performance measure determined in accordance with GAAP.
+The Company uses these non-GAAP measures among the criteria used to measure the operating performance of its business.
+The Company also uses FAD, Tenant Quality and Leverage among the performance metrics for performance-based compensation of officers.
+The Company further believes that it is appropriate to exclude the effect of depreciation, amortization, impairments on real estate assets and gains or losses from sales of real estate, all of which are based on historical costs, and which may be of limited relevance in evaluating current performance.
+Adjusted FFO and FAD can facilitate comparisons of operating performance between periods.
+The Company offers these measures to assist the users of its financial statements in analyzing its operating performance.
+These non-GAAP measures are not measures of financial performance under GAAP and should not be considered as measures of liquidity or cash flow, alternatives to net income or indicators of any other performance measure determined in accordance with GAAP.
 Investors and potential investors in the Company's securities should not rely on these non-GAAP measures as substitutes for any GAAP measure, including net income.
-A reconciliation of FFO, Adjusted FFO and FAD to the most comparable GAAP measure is fully set forth in the Company's earnings release included as Exhibit 99.1 to the Form 8-K furnished on February 2, 2022.
+A reconciliation of FFO, Adjusted FFO and FAD to the most comparable GAAP measure is fully set forth in the Company's earnings release included as Exhibit 99.1 to the Form 8-K furnished on February 7, 2024.